alanxoc3/ttrack/README.md

 * [BoltDb](https://github.com/etcd-io/bbolt) for implementing a cache.

 ## Development Notes
 This project is still very much in alpha.
-Below is my thought process and planning for ttrack.
-This section will go away soon.
+Below is how I want the CLI api designed.

 ```
 ttrack [--help] [--version] <command>